rsrdesarrollo/my-little-business/README.md

 my-little-business
 ==================

-Android Application to manage the inventory of a small business.
+Android app to manage the inventory of a small business.